Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

 Good health care is key to a good life.
 At Banner Health, we understand that, and that???s why we work hard every day to make a difference in people???s lives.
 We???ve united under a common goal: Make health care easier, so life can be better.
 It???s a lofty goal, but it???s one we???re committed to seeing through.
 Do you like the idea of making a positive change in people???s lives ??? and your own?
 If so, this could be the perfect opportunity for you.

 The ICU at North Colorado Medical Center is a bustling ICU at our Level II Trauma Center.??
 Our ICU provides care for all critical patients including open heart, structural heart, stroke, trauma, neuro and interventional radiology.??
 The unit is a 16 bed unit with an average daily census of 10 ICU patients.??
 Each of our ICU rooms are equipped with eICU technology and our teams work very closely with our multidisciplinary team.

-As a part time ICU RN in this role, you will work 2-12 hour shifts.??
-You will enjoy self-scheduling and our teams work every third weekend/rotating holidays.?? $9,000 sign-on bonus for candidates with ICU experience.??
+As a full time ICU RN in this role, you will work 3-12 hour shifts.??
+You will enjoy self-scheduling and our teams work every third weekend/rotating holidays.??
+Enjoy an 18%-night shift differential and a flat rate $3/hour weekend shift differential. $15,000 sign-on bonus for candidates with ICU experience.??